Incubaid/www-incubaid/www.incubaid.com/content/company/Management Team.md

 peter_twi = "http://www.twitter.com"
 peter_mail = "mailto:peter@incubaid.com"
 peter_tele = "https://telegram.org/pvanlaet"
 +++

 ### Management Team

-Incubaid is managed by an international team with a unique blend of skiles: technology inventions leading to disruption, entrepreneurial and investment experience to grow companies, go-to-market and strategic business development to reach channels and geographies.
+Incubaid is managed by an international team with a unique blend of skills: technology inventions leading to disruption, entrepreneurial and investment experience to grow companies, go-to-market and strategic business development to reach channels and geographies.